johnwcowan/r7rs-spec/spec/r7rs.md

 and is said to be *bound* to that location.
 The set of all visible bindings in effect at some point in a program is known as the *environment* in effect at that point.
-The value stored in the location to which a variable is bound is called the variable's value.
+The value stored in the location to which a variable is bound is called the variable’s value.
 By abuse of terminology, the variable is sometimes said to name the value or to be bound to the value.
 This is not quite accurate, but confusion rarely results from this practice.